harvard-cs205/CS205-Spring2017-Projects/README.md

 4. WeiWeiPan

 ## Project choices and programming environments
-- You can choose any data/computational science problem that you have already worked on in any other course: eg., 109a, 109b, AM207 or Capstone
+- You can choose any data/computational science problem that you have already worked on in any other course: eg., 109a, 109b, AM207, AC297R (Capstone) or your own research work.
-- Supervisors may offer choices based on their research interests.
+- Supervisors may offer projects  based on their research interests.
 - You can re-use any code from the CS205 homework set and build your application software on top of it.
 But the code should be augmented with additional parallel code with  the requirements as specified above to gain further credit.
-- You can implement the solution in any programming language of your choice.
+- You can implement the solution in any programming language of your choice (discuss with supervisors).
 - In the interdisciplinary spirit of the subject area, and the cs205course, projects and project teams should have multiple disciplines.

 ## Advanced concepts and technologies
-To create novel solutions the project can make use of advanced concepts and technology that was explored in the course.
+To create novel parallel software solutions the project can make use of advanced concepts and technology that was explored in the course.
 Implementations in the form of libraries and open source software  are available to build niche applications on top of it:
 - Communication avoiding algorithms  to achieve strong scaling (to be installed on Odyssey).
 - Parallel algorithm formulation in the semi-ring.
 - Polyhedral model software to synthesise tiled parallel programs (OpenMP). https://sourceforge.net/projects/pocc/